gabeusbra/myOwnToken/README.md

 ###This project intends to

-> Show my skills developing a Blockchain Token, this Token has a limited supply and it can a
+> Show my skills developing a Blockchain Token, this Token has a limited supply.